microsoft/ads-kerberos/README.md

 Release a new version of the extension by:

-1. Running `npm run release`
+1. Run `npm run release`
-2. Pushing release commit to repo
+2. Run `git push --follow-tags origin main`
 3. The release will be created in Github automatically by the CD pipeline, go to it and download the package artifact (tgz)
 4. Run `npm publish <path to tarball>`